-We warp our emotions when we give vent to them.
+We warp our feelings when we give vent to them.
 But don’t we do the same when we try to hold them in, since we never cease to talk to our own hearts, which are so hungry to lap up our sugared lies?

 Some of the sturdiest marriages are based on mutual fallibility.
 ‘And that support is wonderfully sure,’ as Pascal says, ‘since there is nothing more certain than that people shall be weak.’
 Many dote on their spouse for years for faults that they couldn’t stomach in anyone else for five minutes.
 How few couples could stand each other if they weren’t bound to live under the one roof.